Sharath-a26/Maze-Game/README.md

 # Maze-Game

-An interactive GUI based Maze Game developed using C++
+An interactive GUI based Maze Game developed using Java.